WAT CHOENG THA

 Wat Choeng Tha on the maps

 Wat Choeng Tha figures on the ‘Mappa Meinam’ or the Chao Phraya River from Engelbert Kaempfer and published in ‘The History of Japan’ in 1727 CE.
 The temple can be observed on the map on the opposite side of the Pak Tho Canal and is named 'Templum Novum' or the 'New Temple'.
-Kaempfer's observations date to June 1690 CE, so the monastery was likely renovated by Kosa Pan after his return from France in 1687 CE and before Kaempfer's arrival.
+Kaempfer's observations date to June 1690 CE, so Kosa Pan likely renovated the monastery after his return from France in 1687 CE and before Kaempfer's arrival.

 Wat Choeng Tha is mentioned as Wat Tin Tha on a 19th-century map by an unknown surveyor.
 The monastery stands west of Wat Chang, diagonally opposite Wat Mai (Chai Wichit) and opposite the Pak Tho Canal.
 The boat landing near the monastery connects to the 'boat landing of the bathing horses'.